-When it comes to copper piping or tubing, there are two types, soft copper and rigid copper which are named based on their malleability.
-Rigid copper is most commonly used when installing a transfer for the supply or hot or cold water, whereas soft copper is better for applications such as refrigerant line.
+When it comes to copper piping or tubing, there are two types, soft copper and rigid copper.
+Also, they are named based on their malleability.
+Rigid copper is most commonly used when installing a transfer for the supply of hot or cold water.
+In addition, soft copper is better for applications such as refrigerant lines.

 There are three different types of connections when working with copper tubing:

 **It is important to know, the flare connections may only be used when connecting soft copper tubing.

 Copper tubing is used quite often in HVAC systems and anything involving heating and cooling.
 In addition, is used in cold and hot water applications as well.
 The different connections are used in various applications.
 Flared connections are harder to make but offer a more reliable connection.
 Compression connections require squeezing the fitting onto the pipe.
 Finally, the solder connection is used by heating the pipe and applying solder, this makes a very strong connection.

 Detroit Nipple Works carries a variety of sizes for rigid copper tubing or soft copper pipe.
 In addition to the tubing we also offer many copper fittings as well.
 Finally, to receive a free estimate for soft copper piping or rigid copper tubing call 1.888.698.7888 or fill our online quote form.